hansujin93/Coding_Programming/README.md

 # SJ
-This is my own repository to practice CODING
+This is my own repository to practice CODING.

 Let's think logically !